AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

    >
    >Proof licenses are available only to customers who have purchased the paid Workfront Proof add-on in addition to their Workfront license.
 For information about this add-on, see [Workfront Proof: article index](../../workfront-proof/workfront-proof.md).

-1. (Conditional) If you see the message **To set a maximum, you must add a Home Group**, add a Home Groups in your system as explained in the section [Add or remove a Home Group to the Licenses page](#add-or-remove-a-home-group-to-the-licenses-page) in this article.
+1. (Conditional) If you see the message **To set a maximum, you must add a Home Group**, add a Home Group in your system as explained in the section [Add or remove a Home Group to the Licenses page](#add-or-remove-a-home-group-to-the-licenses-page) in this article.

+   >[!NOTE]
+   >
+   >For the new plans, the Select plan does not allow administrators to view licenses by Home Group.
+You can only see the overall number of used licenses.
+The Prime and Ultimate plans provide the ability to set the maximum count of licenses per Home Group.

 ## View information about licenses for Workfront add-ons